 We were on the verge of the greatest retirement crisis in history and COVID-19 just triggered it.
-In the decades to come, globally, we will witness hundreds of millions of people slipping into poverty in their retirement years, not because they lost money in the stock market, but because they saved.
-Why?
+In the decades to come, globally, we will witness hundreds of millions of people slipping into poverty in their retirement years, not because they lost money in the stock market, but because they are savers.

 If you are a retiree or planning for retirement, you should be concerned.
 Retirement with financial freedom has never been so challenging.
 The purchasing power of your retirement funds is deteriorating rapidly, and the speed of decline will accelerate in the future.
 The traditional safe investment assets are no longer safe, making it harder for you to keep up with inflation.

 The younger generation faces a difficult challenge too.
 If you are in your prime earning years, the speed of your wealth accumulation will be far slower than your assumptions.
 You will face lower income growth because in the future the skillset that you acquired today will probably become obsolete faster than ever.
 And unlike any previous generations, you will neither have social security payments nor stable pension funds to sustain your living expenses after you retire.

 The worst part?
 You may not even be aware of what is really happening.
 Here are 5 ugly truth about the retirement crisis which you will be facing in the coming years.

 The global pandemic and the lockdown have been especially cruel for retirees and near-retirees.
 Many have lost jobs and have been forced to tap into their retirement accounts earlier than they expected.

 But this is just the tip of the iceberg.
 The real danger is that the value of your retirement fund is plummeting at a speed beyond your imagination.

 We all have some vague ideas of inflation, but have you ever questioned why inflation must exist?

 We were taught that inflation is part and parcel of our lives.
 We were taught that because we are earning more over the years, we should be willing to pay more for goods and services, which in turn causes the prices to increase.